thibaultcha/lua-resty-mlcache/README.md

   accepts fractional number parts, like `0.3`.
 A `neg_ttl` of `0` means the cached misses will never expire.
   **Default:** inherited from the instance.
+- `shm_set_tries`: the number of tries for the lua_shared_dict `set()` operation.
+When the lua_shared_dict is full, it attempts to free up to 30 items from its queue.
+When the value being set is much larger than the freed space, this option allows mlcache to retry the operation (and free more slots) until the maximum number of tries is reached or enough memory was freed for the value to fit.
+  **Default:** inherited from the instance.
 - `l1_serializer`: an _optional_ function.
 Its signature and accepted values are documented in the example below.
   If specified, this function will be called by each worker every time the L1